The Trust seeks to fund outstanding scholarship, while maintaining a distinctive role within the research funding landscape

 - Originality – the research achieves more than the incremental development of a single discipline

 - Importance – the work will enable further research or enquiry

 - Significance – the proposed research has relevance outside a single field, and is able to excite those working in other disciplines

-- Merit – the quality of the research design and methodology, and the suitability of the researchers and institution for the realisation of the proposed research objectives.
+- Merit – the quality of the research design and methodology, and the suitability of the researchers and institution for the realisation of the proposed research objectives

-A second set of criteria reflect the particular values of the Leverhulme Trust, and express the Trust Board’s aspiration that our funding maintains a distinctive role within the current research funding landscape.
+A second set of criteria reflect the particular values of the Leverhulme Trust, and express the Trust Board’s aspiration that our funding maintains a distinctive role within the research funding landscape.
 We particularly welcome applications that:

-- Reflect an individual’s personal vision, aspiration, or intellectual curiosity
+- reflect an individual’s personal vision, aspiration, or intellectual curiosity

-- Take appropriate risks in setting and pursuing research objectives
+- take appropriate risks in setting and pursuing research objectives

-- Enable a refreshing departure from established patterns of working – either for the individual, or for the discipline
+- enable a refreshing departure from established patterns of working – either for the individual, or for the discipline

-- Transcend disciplinary boundaries.
+- transcend disciplinary boundaries

-Supplementary criteria may apply to specific award schemes – please refer to the detailed guidance on the relevant scheme pages of the Leverhulme Trust website before beginning an application.
+Supplementary criteria may apply to specific grant schemes – please refer to the detailed guidance on the relevant scheme pages before beginning an application.

 The above criteria imply that there are categories of proposal which should be seen as less suited for submission to the Trust.
 These would include bids to support the ‘continuing activity’ of established research groups or teams, and proposals from established groups working on subjects, areas and themes where the Research Councils have a significant interest.

 ‘Eligibility for Research Council funding’ does not of itself preclude an application to the Trust.
 The quality of the proposal and likely resulting scholarship should always be considered paramount.
 However, the Trust wishes to maintain a distinctive role for its own limited funds alongside the support from other funders.
 If a proposal is well suited to the style and priorities of the Research Councils then a convincing reason for seeking Trust support in particular should always be evident.